top of page

 2. Partial-Unit Rentals: Renting out individual rooms while you live in the home.
 There is no limit on the number of nights for partial-unit rentals.

 Once you choose a rental type, it cannot be changed during the registration period.
 Select the type that aligns with your hosting goals.
+Toronto states you can change your status during renewal, so plan your choice around your next year strategy.

 C. Register with the City of Toronto